Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Norro Wilson)

 Yawn.
-A marginal vocalist who apparently thought he was a country-soul love god...
+The debut album from a marginal vocalist who apparently thought he was a country-soul love god...
 Between the flat delivery and the occasional disco arrangement here or there, this ain't much to write home about.
 Still, he landed a few mid-range hits with this one, falling just shy of the Top Ten.
 And I never knew that the R&B firebrand Buddy Johnson wrote "Since I Fell For You..."
 So you learn something new every day!
+[Note: Although listed under the title No Limit, that phrase only appears on the inner label, not on the outer jacket, or in any of the song titles.

 (Produced by Norro Wilson)